HomeSubjectsUniversityBlogAbout

 Step 3: Prioritize by Difficulty and Weightage

 Not all topics deserve equal time.
-Rank each topic based on:
+Rank each topic on three axes:

-• Exam weightage — How many questions come from this topic?
+• Exam weightage — how many questions typically come from this topic

-• Your current level — Are you strong or weak in this area?
+• Your current level — strong, medium, or weak

 Step 4: Apply the 60-20-20 Rule